How Do I Shut Off The Main Water Line Valve In My House?

 1. Locate The Mainline Valve

-The water main shutoff valve of your house can be in discrete places, depending upon the home’s age and the climate of the place where you are living.
-The main valve is a gate valve that looks like a circular spigot or ball valve with a liver-style handle.
+The water main shutoff valve of your house can be in different places, depending on the home’s age and climate.
+The main valve is a gate valve that looks like a circular spigot or a ball valve with a lever-style handle.

 2. Turn Off The Water

-To turn off the main water supply, you have to give a few turns clockwise to a gate valve until you turn it any longer.
-But for ball valves, you have to turn the lever clockwise at 90 degrees.
+To turn off the main water supply, turn a gate valve clockwise several times until it stops.
+For ball valves, turn the lever 90 degrees clockwise.

 3. Run The Taps

-Once you turn off the main water supply, relieve the pressure from the pipes by draining the water already in it.
-For this, turn on the tap, which is located in the lowest level of your home so that all the water will drain away from the pipes.
-Moreover, make sure you open both hot and cold water taps and run them until they are empty.
+Once you turn off the main water supply, relieve the pressure from the pipes by draining the water already in them.
+Open a faucet at the lowest level of your home and run both hot and cold taps until they run dry.

 Once you hire an emergency plumber in San Diego for the repair and it is completed, turn on the main water supply by twisting the valve counterclockwise.
-However, to ensure the valve is in a good position, turn on any faucets and wait for a few minutes until water comes.
+To ensure the valve is functioning, turn on faucets and wait a few minutes until water flows normally.

 How To Shut Off Water To Plumbing Fixtures?

-The homes built since the 1950s have a separate shut-off valve that allows them to stop the water supply at those fixtures without shutting off the entire house supply.
-So, let’s talk about how to shut off the water supply in different home areas.
+Homes built since the 1950s often have individual shut-off valves that allow you to stop water to specific fixtures without shutting off the entire house supply.
+Here’s how to shut off water to different fixtures.

-1. For this, you have to look for plastic stop valves under the sink or two chrome-plated stop valves, which are usually located at the back of the cabinet.
-They are connected to the water supply tubes that offer water to the faucet.
+1. Look for plastic stop valves under the sink or two chrome-plated stop valves at the back of the cabinet.
+They connect to the water supply tubes feeding the faucet.

-2. However, if you have to turn off a single-handle faucet, you must turn off both.
-Turn the valves clockwise to turn them off.
+2. If you need to turn off a single-handle faucet, you may have to turn off both supply valves.
+Turn the valves clockwise to shut them off.

 How To Shut Off The Water To A Toilet?

-1. A toilet has only one single cold water valve, which is called a stop valve.
+1. A toilet has one single cold water valve, known as a stop valve.

-2. First, locate the stop valve and shut it off by turning the handle clockwise.
+2. Locate the stop valve and shut it off by turning the handle clockwise.

-3. However, if the valve is difficult to turn off by hand, you must try opening it with a glove, or you can grip the handle with a pair of slip-joint pliers.
+3. If the valve is hard to turn by hand, try using a glove or grip the handle with slip-joint pliers.

 How To Turn Off The Cold Water Supply To A Water Heater?

-If you want to shut off the water heater supply, first turn off the cold water valve above the water heater.
-It can be a lever or a regular circular-handle valve.
-If it is a lever, pull it 90 degrees just from the open position; however, in the circular valve, turn it clockwise.
+If you want to shut off the water heater supply, first turn off the cold water valve above the heater.
+It may have a lever or a circular handle.
+Turn the lever 90 degrees from the open position, or turn the circular valve clockwise.

 The Bottom Line

-These are some of the ways by which you can find the mainline valve and how to shut it off.
-However, if you cannot follow the do-it-yourself approach, you can contact 24/7 emergency services in San Diego of EZ Plumbing USA.
+These are some ways to locate the mainline valve and shut it off.
+If you cannot follow the do-it-yourself approach, you can contact 24/7 emergency services in San Diego from EZ Plumbing USA.